Updated: Dec 20, 2021

 Common name(s): Ladybugs, ladybeetles, ladybirds.

-Often-used species: Depends on the region, native or long-established species are almost always used.
+Often-used species: Depending on the region, native or long-established species are almost always used.

 Type of predator: Depends on the species, some are generalist and some are far more specialized.